dunky11/voicesmith/README.md

 ### Requirements

 * OS: Windows or any Linux based operating system.
-* Graphics: NVIDIA GPU with CUDA support is heavily recommended, you can train on CPU but it will take days.
+* Graphics: NVIDIA GPU with CUDA support is heavily recommended, you can train on CPU otherwise but it will take days.
 [Click here](https://developer.nvidia.com/cuda-gpus) for a list of GPUs with CUDA support.

 Windows or